lfborjas/writers_toolbox/README.md

 Miscellaneous tools to help with the administrivia of creative writing projects (e.g. keep track of word goals like in [NaNoWriMo](https://nanowrimo.org/participants/lfborjas/novels/errante-1188140/stats))

+Check out the public API docs at http://writers-toolbox.herokuapp.com/swagger-ui/index.html Or the actual website (a single-page app written in React with Clojurescript's Reagent): http://writers-toolbox.herokuapp.com/

 ## Prerequisites